tahoe-lafs/tahoe-lafs/docs/README.txt

 within the docs directory.
 You may also need to install some additional Python packages, such as `setuptools` and `recommonmark`.

-Note that Sphinx can also process comments in Python source code to generate API documentation.
+Note that Sphinx can also process Python docstrings to generate API documentation.
 Tahoe-LAFS currently does not use Sphinx for this purpose.